-Type of Claim Reimbursement Claims for purchases at a participating (in-network) pharmacy without a Express Scripts Prescription Card.
+Type of Claim Reimbursement Claims for purchases at a participating (in-network) pharmacy without an Express Scripts Prescription Card.
 Claims incurred within 30 days of the member's eligibility effective date will be covered at full cost, less the applicable copayment. -or- Claims incurred more than 30 days after the member's eligibility effective date will be reimbursed at a discounted cost, less the applicable copayment.

+Type of Claim Reimbursement

-Claim forms are available to registered users on express-scripts.com or by calling 855-283-7679.
+Claim forms are available to registered users on express-scripts.com or

+by calling 855-283-7679.